The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/faq.md

       More than 17s on No Mercy?
 Don't hold Gnashing Fang because it will come up during the latter half of No Mercy.
-  - question: Is it worth changing my rotation/opener to secure more Hypervelocity uses in No Mercy?
-    answer: Hypervelocity is 180 potency, 216 under No Mercy which is a 36 potency gain.
-It’s not substantial enough to change the rotation or risk moving harder hitting abilities later which may result in missing No Mercy’s buff.
-  - question: Can I do a single weave rotation?
-    answer: Can you?
-Yes.
-But you will still be forced to double weave at some point so you should look at fixing the issues forcing you to single weave for a better experience.
-If your latency is bad enough that double weaving is an issue, try moving a necessary weave to be paired with **Savage Claw**, as this weaponskill has the lowest animation lock of any GNB action, and plan weaving mitigation in before your burst to avoid having to press too many buttons.
-  - question: I heard GNB is clunky and bad to play, is this true?
-    answer: That’s the opinion of some players but that’s all it is, opinion.
-Others have the opinion that it’s fun.
-Play it and decide for yourself.
   - question: Should I stack more SkS to get 9GCDs in NM?
     answer: It’s hard to answer this question conclusively for every situation, but yes more SkS is an option.
 However, there are other factors in regards to